virtru/protect-and-track/README.md

   - Make sure SAUCE_USER, SAUCE_PASS, you can find them in 1Password
   - `npm run test-e2e`, available environment vars:
-    - any valid TEST_ENVIRONMENT_NAME, such as production, staging, or develop01
+    - any valid TEST_ENVIRONMENT_NAME, such as production, staging, or develop
     - any valid TEST_MARKER, such as smoke and regression.
   - WARNING: due to e2e tests requires BP CRX to send secure email, it could be very slow when uploading BP CRX to SauceLabs for testing, especially when BP CRX files are large